Zac Brooks: Kansas City Chiefs

 On October 27, 2016, Brooks was signed to the Kansas City Chiefs' practice squad.
 He was released by the Chiefs on November 8, 2016.

 Seattle Seahawks (second stint)

 On November 23, 2016, Brooks was signed to the Seahawks' practice squad.
 He was released on November 29, 2016.

 Denver Broncos

 On December 14, 2016, Brooks was signed to the Broncos' practice squad.
 He signed a reserve/future contract with the Broncos on January 2, 2017.

 On April 20, 2017, Brooks announced his retirement from the NFL after just one season without playing in a regular-season game.

 Personal life

-When Zac Brooks' football career is complete he has aspirations to become an interior designer.
+Brooks has aspirations to become an interior designer.